 Do you have a student center on campus?

-The Queens campus of St. John’s University recently opened the D’Angelo Center, our 127,000 square foot luxury student life center.
+The St. John’s University D’Angelo Center (DAC), our 127,000 square foot serves as a luxury student life center.
 Boasting fourteen smart classrooms, state-of-the-art computer labs, a food court, our “campus living room,” and the cheapest Starbucks in New York City, this student center will be enjoyed by students for generations to come.
 The Campus Center at Staten Island features offices of Campus Ministry and Student Life along with a cafeteria, game room, student organization offices and a gymnasium.
 The strikingly modern Manhattan campus contains plenty of meeting and classroom space along with fitness and computer lab facilities, state-of-the art classrooms and an extensive library.
 Just across the street from the Manhattan campus is Battery Park featuring waterfront promenades.

 Can I bring a car to campus?